shiyis/nlpwshiyi/modules/1a-nn.md

 To answer this major question, it's important to draw inference from some of the important concepts in psychology.
-The first one is _The Language of Thought Hypothesis_ and the second one _The Representational Theory of Mind_.
+The first one is _The Language of Thought Hypothesis_ and the second one _The Representational Theory of Thought_.
 The first one touches on the importance of how our brain has a schema when it comes to producing language of thought, or called _Mentalese_.
-The _Representational Theory of Mind_ on the other hand touches on our cognitive abilities to be able to have volition manifested in natural language through propositional attitudes.
+The _Representational Theory of Thought_ on the other hand touches on our cognitive abilities to be able to make conscious decisions, solve problems, and reason; which may be manifested in a natural language as propositional attitudes.
 The schema goes as,

 > X believes that p iff X believes that S which is a mental representation and p is the actual manifestation of S.